fnalways/terminus-docs/docs/manual/get-started/install-olares-mac-via-docker-image.md

 outline: [2, 3]
 description: Instructions for running Olares as a containerized application using Docker including image setup and container configuration.
 ---
-# Install Olares using Docker Compose
+# Install Olares on Mac with Docker image

 You can use Docker to install and run Olares in a containerized environment.
-This guide explains how to set up Olares using the Docker command line interface (CLI), prepare the installation environment, activate Olares, and manage the container lifecycle.
+This guide walks you through setting up Olares with Docker, preparing the installation environment, completing the activation process, and managing the container lifecycle.
 :::info
 Currently, Olares on Mac has certain limitations including:
 - Lack of distributed storage support.